NEZNAMY/TAB/.github/wiki/commands_permissions.md

 ## /tab parse \<player\> \<text\>
 * **Permission:** `tab.parse`
 * **Description:** Replaces all placeholders (both the plugin's internal ones, and those from PlaceholderAPI if it is installed) in the given `text`.
-It can be used to test if a placeholder works as expected.
+It can be used to verify if a placeholder works as expected.

 # Additional permissions
 * `tab.admin` - Allows the player to execute all commands.